Laos LA-B2 Work Visa for Foreign Employees: Requirements, Process, and What Your Employer Needs to Do

 Processing Timeline

-The timeline sources carry the same caveats as the fee sources.
+Timeline sources carry the same caveats as the fee sources.
 The InvestLaos 8-working-day figure comes from its investment / OSS workflow and should not be read as a universal employee-processing timeline.
-The U.S. State Department also indicates that business-visa handling through embassy channels can take much longer, so applicants should plan for a wider range rather than a fixed short timeline.
+The U.S. State Department does not publish an LA-B2 processing time.
+It says business visas must be arranged in advance and applicants should contact the Lao embassy for specific information.

 | Stage | Source | Typical Duration |